It was Cycling UK wot won it! Eurostar in U-turn

 Pierre Delalande, Eurostar

-London's Cycling Commissioner Andrew Gilligan and CTC's Head of Communications and Campaigns David Murray discussed the issue in a special meeting with Mary Walsh, Eurostar's Director of Communications, at City Hall three days ago.
+London's Cycling Commissioner Andrew Gilligan and Cycling UK's Head of Communications and Campaigns David Murray discussed the issue in a special meeting with Mary Walsh, Eurostar's Director of Communications, at City Hall three days ago.

 Now, in a victory for common sense, the high-speed train provider has decided to make a welcome U-turn.

-"We at CTC would like to thank everyone who supported our online action, as well as other cycling bodies across Europe, the APPCG, and the Mayors of London and Paris."
+"We at Cycling UK would like to thank everyone who supported our online action, as well as other cycling bodies across Europe, the APPCG, and the Mayors of London and Paris."